txn2/p3y/README.md

 # p3y: Micro Reverse Proxy

-p3y is a small single binary reverse proxy written in go and was developed for use in Kubernetes, to wrap services like Prometheus with BasicAuth and TSL encryption. p3y exposes its operational metrics on port 2112 by default.
+p3y is a small (3.5M Container) single binary reverse proxy written in go.
+It was developed for use in Kubernetes, to wrap services like Prometheus with simple BasicAuth and TSL encryption. p3y exposes its operational metrics on port 2112 by default and tracks number of requests, authentication failures and latency.

 ## Quick Docker Example